Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 Understanding Panting in New Mother Dogs

 If your dog is panting after giving birth, you may wonder if the room is too hot, if she is just tired from giving birth, and if perhaps she is in some sort of discomfort.
 Things would be much easier if dogs could just talk and express how they're feeling.
 You would almost hear a new mother dog say "yeeesh...
 It's so hot in here!
 Can you please crack that window open?
 These puppies are making me so hot!"
 Or, most importantly, she might say, "I think I still have a puppy inside me, please take me to the vet, something is wrong!"
 Instead, owners are often left with lots of doubts and guesswork.
 Fortunately, veterinarians can often clear most of these doubts, but it's not uncommon for them to scratch their heads and need to conduct various tests to figure out what's really going on.

-At the vet's office we used to get loads of phone calls from worried dog owners concerning panting.
-All dog owners are familiar with those rapid, respirations accompanied by open-mouth breathing and the tongue sticking out often seen on a hot day or after the dog has exercised.
-Yet, it can seem worrisome in a new mother dog especially if the room is not hot, the dog hasn't really exercised and she was just laying down in her pen nursing.
-This may seem a bit out of context, and is a reason why so many dog owners are concerned about it.
+At the vet's office, we used to get loads of phone calls from worried dog owners concerning panting.
+All dog owners are familiar with that rapid respiration, accompanied by open-mouth breathing and the tongue sticking out, often seen on a hot day or after the dog has exercised.
+However, it can seem worrisome in a new mother dog, especially if the room is not hot, the dog hasn't really exercised, and she was just laying down in her pen nursing.
+This may seem a bit out of context, and it is a reason why so many dog owners are concerned about it.
 In the next paragraph, we will discuss possible causes of mother dog panting after whelping.

 So Why Is My Dog Panting After Giving Birth?